Fr4nz83/Taser-query/README.md

 ## Execution example

-Please use the ```help``` option when executing the application binary to see all the possible parameters that you can pass to the application.
+Please use the ```help``` option when executing the application's binary to see all the possible parameters that you can pass to the application.
 The application have two different modalities:

 - Compute TASeR queries: this requires to pass several parameters, i.e.,
   - the files of the vertices and edges of a road network (see the -v and -e parameters);